Backblaze/b2-sdk-java/README.md

 OkHttp intentionally does not support using Java InputStreams to stream data to servers.
 As a result, we have to read all of the data you are uploading into either an array or into a local file before uploading it.
 If the content is less than about 2 GB, we read the content into an in-memory array.
 If the content is bigger than that, we write the content to a local file and upload it from there.

+A side effect of this temporary copying is that the upload progress is currently misleading.
+Progress notifications are provided during the copy to the temporary array or file and then the meter stays at 100% while the actual upload occurs.

 FAQ
 ===